 Analyzing the content of an email can reveal potential phishing indicators:

 Phishing emails often contain malicious links or attachments designed to trick recipients into revealing sensitive information or downloading malware.
-Hovering over links to inspect the destination URL and scrutinizing attachments for unusual file types or names can help identify potential threats.
+Hovering over links to inspect the destination URL and scrutinizing attachments for uncommon file types, unexpected macros, or mismatched extensions can help identify potential threats.

 Identifying Social Engineering Indicators